 We all want to treat our children well, but how can we avoid going too far and creating a spoiled brat?

 Ron Lieber, a New York Times personal finance columnist and author of the recently released book The Opposite of Spoiled: Raising Kids Who Are Grounded, Generous, and Smart About Money, offers parents the advice they need on this topic while offering tips on setting limits on allowance and birthday presents on our latest Modern Dads Podcast.
-Lieber also provides some suggestions on saving for college.
+Lieber also provides our listeners with some helpful suggestions on how to save for your children’s college.

-The Opposite of Spoiled: Raising Kids Who Are Grounded, Generous, and Smart About Money was an instant New York Times and Wall Street Journal bestseller when released in 2015.
+The Opposite of Spoiled: Raising Kids Who Are Grounded, Generous, and Smart About Money was an instant New York Times and Wall Street Journal bestseller when released in 2015, and is still selling well today.

 Lieber has been the “Your Money” columnist for The New York Times since 2008.
 Before coming to The Times, he wrote the “Green Thumb” personal finance column for The Wall Street Journal and was part of the startup team at the paper’s Personal Journal section.